heroku/platform-api/README.md

 resource has [Info](https://devcenter.heroku.com/articles/platform-api-reference#formation-info), [List](https://devcenter.heroku.com/articles/platform-api-reference#formation-list), [Batch update](https://devcenter.heroku.com/articles/platform-api-reference#formation-batch-update), and [Update](https://devcenter.heroku.com/articles/platform-api-reference#formation-update) actions.

 You can easily map any resource and its related action client methods.
-The formation actions above are accessed as `client.formation.info`, `client.formation.list`, `client.formation.batch_update` and `client.formation.update`.
+The formation actions above are accessed as `heroku.formation.info`, `heroku.formation.list`, `heroku.formation.batch_update` and `heroku.formation.update`.
 When the URL for one of these actions includes parameters they should be passed as arguments to the method.
 When the request expects a request payload it should be passed as a Ruby Hash in the final argument to the method.

-For example, to get information about the `web` formation on the `sushi` app you'd invoke `client.formation.info('sushi', 'web')` and it would return a Ruby object that matches the one given in the [response example](https://devcenter.heroku.com/articles/platform-api-reference#formation-info).
+For example, to get information about the `web` formation on the `sushi` app you'd invoke `heroku.formation.info('sushi', 'web')` and it would return a Ruby object that matches the one given in the [response example](https://devcenter.heroku.com/articles/platform-api-reference#formation-info).

 Once you get used to these basic patterns using the client is quite easy